fallensach/Blockchain/README.md

 # Blockchain
 Blockchain created for a fake cryptocurrency called KFT.
-It is not decentralized but simulates how a blockchain is works with crypto transactions.
+It is not decentralized but simulates how a blockchain works with crypto transactions.